RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-experimental-setup.md

 <a href="../../assets/images/gui/sim-panel-experimental-setup-background.png"><img src="../../assets/images/gui/sim-panel-experimental-setup-background.png" style="max-width: 200px;" /></a>

-Background is a source of unwanted photon signal that adds up to each video channel.
+Background is a source of unwanted photons that adds up to each video channel.
 It can be uniform in space or spatially distributed, but also constant or dynamic in time.

 ### Uniform background